duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 <div class='requirements' markdown='1'>

-Requires: No previous lessons are required.
+Requires: No previous lessons or hardware are required.

+Result:

-Result: Students will be able to learn about what ethics is and why it is important.
-They will also be introduced to ethical challenges in computer science and engineering including algorithmic bias, accessibility concerns, and human job security.
+- Students will be able to learn about what ethics is and why it is important.

+- They will also be introduced to ethical challenges in computer science and engineering including algorithmic bias, accessibility concerns, and human job security.

 </div>